faizaan1abd/mslearn-openai/Instructions/Labs/prompt-eng-2.md

    ![](../media/promptsc1.png)

 5. Wait for deployment to complete.
-Then go to the deployed Azure OpenAI resource in the Azure portal by clicking on **Go to resource** button .
+Then go to the deployed Azure OpenAI resource in the Azure portal by clicking on **Go to resource** button.

    ![](../media/promptsc2.png)

 6. To capture the Keys and Endpoints values, on **openai-<inject key="Deployment-ID" enableCopy="false"></inject>** blade:
       - Select **Keys and Endpoint (1)** under **Resource Management**.
       - Click on **Show Keys (2)**.
-      - Copy **Key 1 (3)** and ensure to paste it in a text editor such as Notepad for future reference.
+      - Copy **Key 1 (3)** and ensure to paste it into a text editor such as Notepad for future reference.
-      - Finally copy the **Endpoint (4)** API URL by clicking on copy to clipboard.
+      - Finally, copy the **Endpoint (4)** API URL by clicking on copy to clipboard.
 Paste it in a text editor such as Notepad for later use.

    ![](../media/keys.png "Keys and Endpoints")